Focus on you

 Flexible spending accounts

 Bread Financial is dedicated to supporting all associates’ well-being by offering a variety of benefits designed to help you and your family achieve your health and wellness goals.
 When you enroll in a medical plan, you have access to the following programs and resources.
-Your total well-being matters to us, and you’re encouraged to take advantage of these great benefits throughout the year.
+Your total well-being matters to us, and you’re encouraged to take advantage of these great resources throughout the year.

 Find out everything Included Health does for you: